Sunflower Varieties Range in Color and Size

 Planting Sunflowers in Your Garden

-Location: Choose a sunny location that receives at least six hours of direct sunlight a day.
+Location: Choose a sunny location that receives at least 6 hours of direct sunlight a day.
 Full day sun is even better.

 Seed Depth & Spacing: Sow seeds to a depth of 1/2 inch and cover them with soil.
 Firm the soil down with your hands to secure the seeds and remove air pockets around the seeds.
 Space seeds according to the directions of the seed packet.
 Short sunflowers can be spaced 4 inches

-apart, while taller sunflowers need 8 inches or more between flowers.
+apart, while taller sunflowers need 8 inches or more between plants.